torvalds/linux/Documentation/arch/powerpc/eeh-pci-error-recovery.rst

 space.
 Interrupts; however, will continue to be delivered.

 Detection and recovery are performed with the aid of ppc64 firmware.
-The programming interfaces in the Linux kernel into the firmware are referred to as RTAS (Run-Time Abstraction Services).
-The Linux kernel does not (should not) access the EEH function in the PCI chipsets directly, primarily because there are a number of different chipsets out there, each with different interfaces and quirks.
+The programming interfaces in the GNU/Linux kernel into the firmware are referred to as RTAS (Run-Time Abstraction Services).
+The GNU/Linux kernel does not (should not) access the EEH function in the PCI chipsets directly, primarily because there are a number of different chipsets out there, each with different interfaces and quirks.
 The firmware provides a